Michael A. Savka

 B.S.F., West Virginia University, Cum Laude, Forest Resource Management

-We also completed whole genome sequencing projects on three plant-associated bacteria: one from grapevine crown gall tumorsphere, one from grapevine xylem fluids, and the third from stalk tissue of sugarcane.
+We have completed whole genome sequencing projects on three plant-associated bacteria: one from grapevine crown gall tumorsphere, one from grapevine xylem fluids, and the third from stalk tissue of sugarcane.

 Our projects include:

 1. Communication signaling in bacteria on grape plants.
 Many grape plant associated bacteria communicate by small chemical signals called quorum-sensing signals.
 One project focuses on the characterized of signaling chemicals produced by bacteria isolated from vineyard grape plants.
 Chromosome and plasmid-encoded N-acyl homoserine lactones produced by Agrobacterium vitis wildtype and mutants that differ in their interactions with grape and tobacco Engineering Bacterial Competitiveness and Persistence in the Phytosphere

 2. The application of bacterial signaling molecules, known as quorum sensing signals, in the improvement of corn (maize) against a bacterial pathogen called Pantoea stewartii subsp. stewartii.
 This bacterial plant pathogen is responsible for Stewartâs wild disease on sweet corn and of leaf blight disease on dent (field) corn.
 This bacterial pathogen reduces the quantity and quality of sweet corn grown in New York State.
 Long- and Short-Chain Plant-Produced Bacterial N-Acyl-Homoserine Lactones Become Components of Phyllosphere, Rhizosphere, and Soil